LineageOS/charter/device-support-requirements.md

 * All devices with stock support of Factory Reset Protection (FRP) SHOULD support FRP when Google Applications are installed by the user.

-## SafetyNet
+## Play Integrity

-* All devices MUST NOT alter SafetyNet validation responses.
+* All devices MUST NOT alter Play Integrity validation responses.

 ## Binder
 * All devices MUST use the 64-bit Binder API.